The Amazing Functions of Modern Japanese Toilets | campus.sg

 Fatigue Measurement: Found at Ebina Service Area in Kanagawa Prefecture, the toilets here can actually measure your fatigue level!
 This is a relevant concern since this is a rest area for highway drivers and you don’t want a fatigued driver on the road.
 To measure your fatigue level, the toilet doesn’t use cameras, but instead rely on a number of vibration sensors built into the toilet seat.
 The sensors analyse “pulse fluctuations” that calculate how fatigued you are within just 60 seconds as you sit down on it.

 Your toilet doctor: Having a toilet that can measure blood sugar & hormone levels seem like a futuristic dream, but Japan already developed that back in 2009, however, they were discontinued due to low demand.
 Meanwhile Toto’s “Flowsky” toilet is used in hospitals: looking like an ordinary toilet, it’s designed to check for abnormalities in urine flow that might signal bladder or prostate problems.
-At the latest CES, they’ve revealed the Wellness Toilet with smart capabilities: sit on it, and it’ll your skin and body, sensing your posture and overall wellbeing.
+At the 2021 CES, they’ve revealed the Wellness Toilet with smart capabilities: sit on it, and it’ll scan your skin and body, sensing your posture and overall wellbeing.
 Make a deposit, and the toilet scans that, then takes all the information and forwards it to an app on your smartphone.

 These are just the beginning of something huge… but for now, we’ll have to contend with all the fancy features designed to make us feel clean.